Kirthik1104/todo-node-app/README.md

-# End to End DevSecOps Project for DevOps Engineers
+# Created CI/CD pipeline for Nodejs web application, using docker, jenkins, AWS EC2 & webhooks

 ### In this project, we will learn about  DevOps and DevSecOps tools in one project: